birbkeks/Firefox-Titlebar-Button-Fix/README.md

 3. Create `chrome` folder inside of your profile directory.
 4. Download userChrome.css.
 >[!IMPORTANT]
-> Make sure to download userChrome.css file for different browsers. <br>
+> - Make sure to download userChrome.css file for different browsers. <br>
-> userChrome.css file is different for "Firefox & LibreWolf" and "Waterfox, Floorp, GNU IceCat & Ghostery".
+> - userChrome.css file is different for "Firefox & LibreWolf" and "Waterfox, Floorp, GNU IceCat & Ghostery".

 >[!NOTE]
-> On Floorp you also need to change a another option from Settings -> Look & Feel -> Browser appeareance and choose something other than "Firefox Photon・Lepton UI" and "GNOME Theme (deprecated)" <br>
+> - On Floorp you also need to change a another option from Settings -> Look & Feel -> Browser appeareance <br> and choose something other than "Firefox Photon・Lepton UI" and "GNOME Theme (deprecated)" <br>
-> Palemoon is **not** supported because it only uses your system's titlebar. <br>
+> - Palemoon is **not** supported because it only uses your system's titlebar. <br>
-> Discontinued Firefox based browsers like Cliqz are also **not** supported.
+> - Discontinued Firefox based browsers like Cliqz are also **not** supported.

 5. Drag and drop userChrome.css into the chrome folder you made.
 7. Restart the browser.